- Safety and Health Topics

 Provides links and references to additional resources related to hazardous drugs.

-- NEW Update on Hazardous Drugs.
+- Update on Hazardous Drugs.
 OSHA, (August 1, 2016).
 A recent systematic review of existing programs and requirements.

 - Hazardous Drugs Rule.
 Washington State Department of Labor & Industries.
 Adopted on January 3, 2012 and took effect in 3 stages January 1, 2015.